 ERCOT Validation By: Date:

-Biennial Test for Load Resource’s Providing Responsive Reserve Service
+Biennial Test for Load Resources Providing Responsive Reserve Service

 General Information

 Date: Location (County):

 ERCOT Asset Code: Load Resource’s QSE:

 Load Resource Name: Load Point Name:

 (multiple points only)

 Instructions

 As specified in Protocol Section 8.1.1.2, General Capacity Testing Requirements, a Load Resource providing Responsive Reserve Service shall test each under frequency relay or solid state controller, whichever applies, for correct operation.
 A separate certified relay test results sheet is to be attached for each relay tested.
 Please provide sufficient notation on each test sheet to assist ERCOT in matching up the sheet to individual relays.
 This test of the under frequency relay does not require the Load to be interrupted.
 If, within the biennial testing period, the Load’s performance has been verified through the correct response to an actual event, the data from that event can be supplied to meet this requirement and the required annual telemetry test.
 The date, interval, and other information associated with the event are to be noted below.
 ERCOT will return a copy of the validated test form to the QSE.